-Powered by .id - the population experts for Liverpool City Council
+Powered by .id (informed decisions) for Liverpool City Council

 Between 2016 and 2026, the age structure forecasts for Heckenberg indicate a 8.3% decrease in males under working age, a 44.8% increase in males of retirement age, and a 8.7% decrease in males of working age.